seansovine/wgpu_grapher/README.md

 The `wgpu_grapher` crate in this repository has an older version of the app with some features that haven't been ported to the GUI version.
 Some of those are discussed [here](./GrapherCaps.md).

-In the future I plan to add an expression parsing library so a function to graph can be entered in the UI, and I plan to expand the UI for adjusting and interacting with the graph.

 ## glTF model viewer